agocorona/hplay-todo/README.md

 [Running in the Hplayground IDE](https://tryplayg.herokuapp.com/try/todo.hs/edit)

-[Here](http://tryplayg.herokuapp.com/try/todo.hs/edit) you can view, modify and run it Status
+There you can view, modify and run it

+Status
 ------
 A few things remaining.